dlroxe/eIF4F.analysis/README.md

 bash ~/github/eIF4F.analysis/Script/Download.sh
 ```

-`Download.sh` is a bash script to download all needed datasets (TGCA,
+`Download.sh` is a bash script to download all needed datasets (TCGA,
 GTEx, CPTAC, CCLE and etc) from URLs and unzip them. `Download.sh` will
 create the `~/Downloads/EIF_data` directory to store all downloaded
 datasets.